- Scientists around the world are working on potential treatments and vaccines for the new coronavirus disease known as COVID-19.

 It’s also difficult to speed things up, because scientists have to enroll enough people in each stage to have useful results.
 They also have to wait long enough to see whether there are harmful side effects of the drug.

-However, drugs can sometimes be given to people outside a clinical trial through the Food and Drug Administration’s “
+However, drugs can sometimes be given to people outside a clinical trial through the FDA’s “

 Doctors at the University of California, Davis were able to secure this type of approval for a woman with severe COVID-19 to receive remdesivir.
-They report that she’s now doing well.
+They reported she was doing well.